Qqwy/elixir-map_diff/README.md

 [![Inline docs](http://inch-ci.org/github/qqwy/elixir_map_diff.svg)](http://inch-ci.org/github/qqwy/elixir_map_diff)

-  Calculates the difference between two (nested) maps, and returns a map representing the _patch_ of changes.
+  Calculates the difference between two (nested) maps.

   The idea is very simple:
   One of four things can happen to each key in a map: